2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PDocumentarians/status/1285868284684890113

-### Federal officers use flashbangs, tear gas and impact munitions to push protestors | July 22nd
+### Federal officers use flashbangs, tear gas and impact munitions to push protesters | July 22nd

-During a series of events around 1 AM outside the Justice Center, federal officers emerge from the building to douse a small fire lit apparently by protestors.
-Officers then push protestors back through the park.
-Protestors eventually push officers back inside the building.
+During a series of events around 1 AM outside the Justice Center, federal officers emerge from the building to douse a small fire lit apparently by protesters.
+Officers then push protesters back through the park.
+Protesters eventually push officers back inside the building.
 Throughout the series of events, officers fire flashbangs, tear gas and less-lethal projectiles liberally.

 tags: shoot, projectile, stun-grenade, tear-gas, protester